RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 After that, paste the files right there.

-(Just a reminder: The other file is an optional one, for those who play with the mod "Bo2 Reimagined" from Jbleezy).

 The most relevant characteristics that this bots have are:
 * They buy Perks, Wall Guns and upgrade their weapons on a determined radius.